MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Test a SEPA Direct Debit order**

-1. To test a SEPA Direct Debit order, send a [direct](/api/#sepa-direct-debit---direct) or [redirect](/api/#sepa-direct-debit---redirect) API request.
+1. To test a SEPA Direct Debit order, make a [direct](/api/#sepa-direct-debit---direct) or [redirect](/api/#sepa-direct-debit---redirect) API request.
-2. If you send a redirect API request, enter in the:
+2. If you make a redirect API request, enter in the:
     - **Account holder** field the account holder name.
     - **IBAN** field the IBAN.
 4. Click **Confirm**.